verge-io/docs/docs/glossary.md

-# VergeOS Glossary of Key Terms
+# Glossary of Key Terms

 ## A